Published: March 12, 2018

 Long Tail vs. Short Tail Keywords

-When most people think of search engine optimization (SEO) and keyword optimization, they think of short tail keywords.
-Short tail keywords, or “head” keywords as they are sometimes called, are one or two commonly searched words.
-The most popular short tail keywords are very general and are likely to be highly competitive and more difficult to rank for organically.
-Examples of short tail keywords include “marketing” or “party shoes.”
+When most people think of search engine optimization (SEO) and keyword optimization, they think of short tail keywords, or “head” keywords.
+The most popular are very general and are likely to be highly competitive and more difficult to rank for organically.
+Examples include “marketing” or “party shoes.”

 Drive Conversion with Long Tail Keywords

 If you aren’t thinking about long tail keywords when you think about SEO, you’re likely missing out on major opportunities to capture valuable internet users.
 In fact, long tail keywords account for as much as 70 percent of monthly page views across the internet.
 With the increasing popularity of voice search, this will not change anytime soon.

 The benefit of long tail keywords is that they serve the searcher’s intent.
 For example, when the keyword “photography” is searched, the results are endless.
 However, the results may or may not be relevant because the searcher could be looking for photography equipment, photography tips or a number of other related needs.
 When “how to improve at landscape photography” is searched, it is clear that the searcher is looking for advice on how to improve their photography skills and the search results are more likely to contain content that is valuable to the searcher.
 If this content is then tied to product or service recommendations, it can lead to a conversion.

 Keywords that are more specific and are more transparent about intent, often lead to conversions.
 In fact, they lead to a conversion two and a half times more frequently than a normal keyword.
 When someone enters a long tail keyword, they have a distinct problem that needs solving and are willing to complete an action in that moment to solve it.